 Simple patient flow

-From reports to a practical China care route.
+From short form to a practical China care route.

-The goal is not to overwhelm you with hospital names.
-The goal is to reduce uncertainty enough for you to choose the next practical step.
+The goal is to reduce uncertainty enough for the patient to choose the next practical step.

 1